pedroos/NoperHash/Readme.md

 * All-zero lists are checked and return zero

 The resulting value is a double in the 0-1 range.

+#### Generic version

+A fully genericized implementation (.NET 7.0) has been added in `NoperHashGeneric.cs`, with accompanying tests.
+The generic version performs equally as well than the non-generic version.

 ### Tests